tom-nachum/OCR-Tester/README.md

 The course staff are software testers from Intel, and as part of the course content, we learned all kind of topics related to testing:
 * Exploratory testing.
-* Test desing techniques as boundry values, equivalence classes etc.
+* Test desing techniques as boundary values, equivalence classes etc.
 * Test automation.
 * Bug reporting.
 ... and more.